Stella Maris (seafarers' ministry): Organization

-In every major country, a bishop serves as the AOS episcopal promoter, overseeing the work of the national director.
+In every major country, a bishop serves as the Stella Maris episcopal promoter, overseeing the work of the national director.
 It is the director's responsibility to coordinate the chaplains’ efforts and to assist them in developing their ministries.
 Each country hosts an annual conference.
 Tying all these national conferences together is the Pontifical Council for the Pastoral Care of Migrants and Itinerant People.
-Because the Apostleship of the Sea's “parishioners” move around the world, it is necessary that their pastors be in touch with one another.
-The World Congress held every five years, mandated by the Apostolatus Maris (Apostleship of the Sea) office, ensures this connection between countries and disseminates the pontifical council's policies.
+Because Stella Maris' “parishioners” move around the world, it is necessary that their pastors be in touch with one another.
+A world congress held by the international office ensures this connection between countries and disseminates the pontifical council's policies every 5 years.

+Stella Maris is a member organisation of the Caritas Social Action Network (CSAN).

 Ministry

 When a ship enters a port inspectors from the national maritime authority may come on board.
 If the inspectors feel that the ship does not meet international health and safety regulations, they can put it under arrest.
 The ship may not leave the port until the situation is rectified.
 In these circumstances, owners may refuse to take responsibility and abandon their ships leaving the crew unpaid and without the means of returning to their home country.
-AOS is one of the organisations which has provided assistance including food and support sometimes for months to such seafarers.
+Stella Maris is one of the organisations which has provided assistance including food and support sometimes for months to such seafarers.

-AOS-USA operates the Cruise Ship Priest Program for the pastoral care of cruise ship passengers and crew, and to ensure that only valid priests in good standing, who have their Bishop's/Provincial's permission to serve are on board as Chaplains.
+Stella Maris USA operates the Cruise Ship Priest Program for the pastoral care of cruise ship passengers and crew, and to ensure that only valid priests in good standing, who have their Bishop's/Provincial's permission to serve are on board as chaplains.

 Most of its missions are under the care of Missionaries of St. Charles - Scalabrinian, a congregation that has a specific charism for seafarers and migrants.

-AOS also works with the Santa Marta Group to assist seafarers and fishermen who have been trafficked or exploited, in situations of modern slavery.
+Stella Maris also works with the Santa Marta Group to assist seafarers and fishermen who have been trafficked or exploited, in situations of modern slavery.

 Each year on the second Sunday of July the Catholic Church remembers seafarers and prays for them, their families and those who support them.
-Sea Sunday is AoS's principal fundraising and awareness raising event of the year.
+Sea Sunday is Stella Maris' principal fundraising and awareness raising event of the year.

-Activities in 2018
+Activities

 In 2018, Apostleship of the Sea in Great Britain had 20 port chaplains and 115 ship visiting volunteers.
 They visited 10,048 ships and assisted 221,056 seafarers and fishermen.
 A total of 83 Masses were celebrated on ships and 6,200 ships were visited where seafarers were offered welfare assistance.

+In the Diocese of St. Augustine in Florida, Stella Maris operates seafarer centers at the Talleyrand and Blount Island terminals in Jacksonville.